Click here for frequently asked questions about LA County's Safer at Home order.

 If you are mildly sick, stay home for at least seven days or until 72 hours after being fever free, whichever is longer.
 Call your doctor if you are concerned and/or your symptoms worsen.
 Individuals who are elderly, have underlying health conditions or pregnant should consider contacting their providers earlier when they are sick.

-Public Health reminds LA County residents to do their part by adhering to the Order by always practicing social distancing.
+Public Health reminds LA County residents to do their part by adhering to the Order by always practicing physical distancing.

 Additional things you can do to protect yourself, your family and your community are on the Public Health website.